alxrm/presento/README.md

 __To add one, all you need to do is just to create a file `prompter.md` in the directory where your `presento` binary's been started from.__

-It'll just read the contents and render it as html, nice and simple.
+It'll just read the contents and render it as html, like in those screenshots above, nice and simple.

 ## Reason